-The Rhythm of Learning in Nature is an opportunity for like-minded educators to come together in place to experience nature, Reggio-inspiration and forest school practices.
-The Swan Lake Centre serves as the backdrop for this week of professional inquiry.
-The week will follow an emergent curriculum framework, as we will invite both facilitators and participants to decide the direction of the work and the focus of our professional inquiries.
+The Rhythm of Learning in Nature is an opportunity for like-minded educators to come together in place to experience nature, outdoor play, Reggio-inspiration and forest school practices.
+The week follows an emergent curriculum framework, as we will invite both facilitators and participants to decide the direction of the work and the focus of our professional inquiries.

 1229 Bethesda Sideroad